-Harrington however believed the most significant aspect of his work with Ascension was the rechecking Harrington's reports also provide a wealth of biographical information on Ascension and her family.
+Harrington's reports also provide a wealth of biographical information on Ascension and her family.
 Ascension was married at age 14 and had 17 children.
 She died on January 29, 1930, and became the last Amah Indian buried in the sacred grounds of the San Juan Bautista Mission cemetery195.
-Today many of the Amah members proudly trace their lineage to Ascension Solórsano de Cervantes.
-196
+Today many of the Amah members proudly trace their lineage to Ascension Solórsano de Cervantes.196